client guides · 06 Nov 2022

 There are quite a few reasons why your release can get red-lighted.
 The app won't get into the App Store if it contains:

-Apple tightly controls all aspects of the ecosystem and makes the App Store a safe and trusted place to install apps and bring amazing experiences.
+Apple maintains strict control over all aspects of the ecosystem to make the App Store a safe and trusted place for amazing experiences.
 If your app has no valuable content and is just a bunch of pages with no rhyme and reason, Apple won't let you submit your app to the App Store.

 Sometimes even the apps meeting all guidelines can get rejected.
 This only means that the app needs some follow-up revisions.
 Go through the review information and fix all the reported issues.
 Use the Resolution Center in App Store Connect to communicate with Apple about any questions you may have.
 You can also escalate the issue and submit an appeal if you believe your app was wrongly rejected.